denten-books/plain-text/4-screen.md

 > by introducing upper harmonics in a fragmentary, non-periodic, and very
 > irregular way [@murray_setting_1905, 559].

-Murray, contrary to Bergson, assumed that human experience is discrete by nature.
-A century prior to the emergence of the digital--analog divide, the distinction between sine and square waves polarized popular opinion along similar fault lines.
-In each case, the nature of the medium seemed to be, to the participants of the discussion, implicated in the conversation about human nature.
-For Murray, the regular and continuous sine wave fell under metaphysical suspicion, just as the discrete nature of computation would fall under suspicion for contemporary critics like David Golumbia a century later.
-Human experience, in Murray's view, is analogous to the saw-tooth wave, both having the qualities of being fragmentary, non-periodic, and irregular.
-By contrast, the sine wave had for him the exotic characteristics of being cyclical, repetitive, and continuous.
+Murray, contrary to Bergson, assumed that human experience was discrete by nature.
+For him, the regular and continuous sine wave fell under metaphysical suspicion, just as the discrete nature of computation would fall under suspicion for contemporary critics like Golumbia and Fish.
+Human experience, in Murray's view, is analogous to the saw-tooth wave: fragmentary, non-periodic, and irregular.
+The sine wave, by contrast, had the "exotic" characteristics of being cyclical, repetitive, and continuous.
 The shape of the square wave more closely resembled Murray's own normative vision of human culture.[^ln3-dervish] But how or why would any piece of technology confirm to some "natural" state of human affairs?

 The appeal to normative discourse in this context belies a kind of a technological essentialism, reductive of both technology and human nature.
-Neither can be definitively reduced to some universal notions of "discrete" or "continuous" quality.
+Neither can be definitively reduced to universal notions of "discrete" or "continuous."
 Under close examination, human perception and cognition involves a complex synthesis of analog and digital processes.
 Telegraphs and computers too function in the digital mode at some layers of the system, and at others in the analog.
 The very distinction between digital and analog, as we will continue to question it in this chapter, comes under increasing doubt.

 It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The